Skip to content

 '''

-TopazDataAll = load_topaz_data(JURISDICTION_CODES,'HISTORICAL')
+topaz_data_all = load_topaz_data(JURISDICTION_CODES,'HISTORICAL')

-def discard_scratched_runners_data(TopazDataAll):
+def discard_using_dates(dataset,start_date):

 '''